 NAYJ was formed in 1995 following the amalgamation of two existing organisations, the Association for Youth Justice and the National Intermediate Treatment Federation and in 2010 became a registered charity.

-NAYJ seeks to promote the welfare of children and young people in the Youth Justice system in England by campaigning, lobbying, publishing practice and policy papers and providing training events and conferences.
+NAYJ seeks to promote the welfare of children in the Youth Justice system in England by campaigning, lobbying, publishing practice and policy papers and providing training events and conferences.

 The NAYJ has no paid staff but relies on the work undertaken by Trustees and Members.
 If you would like to get involved, then please email email@example.com